okx-code/rankupbook/src/Advanced-Configuration/Permission-Rankup.md

 - You don't want to create groups.

 ### What does it do?
-By default, `permission-rankup` is set to `false`.
+By default, [`permission-rankup` is set to `false`](https://github.com/okx-code/Rankup3/blob/master/src/main/resources/config.yml#L41-L47).
 In this case, Rankup will do all the work of checking if the player is on the ladder and moving the player from one group to the next automatically via Vault.

-When `permisison-rankup` is set to `true`, Rankup will check if the player is on the ladder by checking the player for the `rankup.rank.<rank>` node.
+When [`permission-rankup: true`](https://github.com/okx-code/Rankup3/blob/master/src/main/resources/config.yml#L41-L47), Rankup will check if the player is on the ladder by checking the player for the `rankup.rank.<rank>` node.
 The player will **not** be moved automatically when all requirements are met and they `/rankup`.
 You will need to use [`commands:`](../Rankups-and-Prestiges/Optionals.md#1-commands) to move the player between groups or permission nodes accordingly.

 <details>
 	<summary>permission node format: <code>rankup.rank.rank-name</code></summary>